-Join Jeff Foster for an in-depth discussion in this video Simulating lighting to change a scene in post, part of Advanced Compositing, Tracking, and Roto Techniques with After Effects.
+Join Jeff Foster for an in-depth discussion in this video Simulating lighting to change a scene in post, part of After Effects: Advanced Compositing Tracking and Roto Techniques.

 On this project I want to show how easy it is to totally change, the feeling, the emotion.
 And the setting of a scene just by making some variations in our levels and replacing our background.
 Now in this case we start with a project that we did in chapter three for the match moving.
 And it's the Christmas window project.
 And in this case we had warmed up all of the foreground lighting, the frame around the window.
 And everything to kind of match this warm homey feeling here.